Benefits of Leaf Litter Mulch in the Garden and How to Make It

 • Choose a Storage Location: Select an appropriate storage location for your leaf mulch.
 Ideally, it should be a dry area, such as a corner of your yard or garden, a shed, or a covered bin.

-• Create Piles or Bins: If you have a large volume of leaves, create piles or bins to contain them.
-You can use pallets, wire mesh, or even simple wooden frames to build bins.
+• Create Piles or Bins: If you have large leaves, create piles or bins to contain them.
+To build bins, you can use pallets, wire mesh, or even simple wooden frames.
 Make sure the storage area is well-ventilated to prevent mold and mildew growth.

 • Layer and Store: Place the shredded or whole leaves in the designated storage area.
 You can layer the leaves to ensure good aeration and prevent compacting.
-If you’re storing leaves in bins, make sure to drill or create holes in the bin walls for air circulation.
+If you’re storing leaves in bins, drill or create holes in the bin walls for air circulation.

 • Cover (Optional): Covering the stored leaves with a tarp or a layer of straw can help protect them from excessive moisture and pests.

-• Periodically Check and Turn: Over time, periodically check the stored leaf mulch.
+• Periodically Check and Turn: Periodically check the stored leaf mulch over time.
 Turn it with a pitchfork or shovel to ensure even decomposition and prevent matting.

 Is Leaf Mulch Good for the Garden?